stephomi/nomadsculpt.com/manual/docs/topology.md

 ### Subdivision
-The *Subdvide* button will increase the number of polygons by 4, so make sure to keep an eye an the polycount as it can increase very quickly!
+The *Subdivide* button will increase the number of polygons by 4, so make sure to keep an eye on the polycount as it can increase very quickly!
 One important aspect of *Subdivision Surface*  is that they will converge to a *Smooth Surface*.
 To understand how it works, you can try the *Subdivide* button on an object with only a few polygons.